garrandall/popular-music-data/tracks/one-more-chance-the-notorious-b-i-g-.md

 I only smoke blunts if they roll propa
 Look, I gotcha caught up in the drunk flow
 Fuck tae kwon do, I tote da fo'-fo'
-For niggaz gettin mad cause they bitch chose me
+For niggas gettin mad cause they bitch chose me
 A big black motherfucker with g ya see
 All I do is separate the game from the truth
 Big bang boots from the Bronx to Bolivia